Jamilu Collins: Cardiff City

 On 20 May 2022, Collins signed for EFL Championship team Cardiff City.
 Collins said “I’m really excited to be in Cardiff, and I can’t wait to get started.
 The Club has great history, and when I got the call to come to Cardiff, I was so excited, I couldn’t resist.
 I’m looking forward to the challenge of the new season.
 The goal is to fight for the Premier League.
 I can’t wait to meet the supporters and to fight for the jersey."

 On 7 June 2024, the club announced it had extended the player's contract.
 Collins left the club at the end of the 2024–2025 season.

+Later career

+Collins moved to Regionalliga Nordost club SV Tasmania Berlin in August 2026, signing a two-year contract.

 International career

 Collins received his first call-up to the Nigeria national team for an Africa Cup of Nations qualification match against Seychelles on 11 September 2018.
 He made his debut a day later in a friendly against Liberia.
 Coach Gernot Rohr handed the 24-year-old his competitive debut in the next Afcon qualifying fixture against Libya in Uyo.
 Nigeria defeated the visitors 4–0 and the left-back came close to marking his Super Eagles debut with a goal.
 He featured in the reverse fixture in Sfax, Tunisia, which ended in a 3–2 victory for Nigeria to top Group E.

-On 25 December 2021, he was shortlisted in 2021 AFCON Nations Cup by Caretaker Coach Eguavoen as part of the 28-man Nigeria squad.
+On 25 December 2021, he was shortlisted in 2021 AFCON Nations Cup by caretaker coach Eguavoen as part of the 28-man Nigeria squad.